JZuming/TxCheck/README.md

 ***Note***

-Both target database and the server port number should be specified when TxCheck is used to test a DBMS (e.g., When testing MySQL, `--mysql-db` and `--mysql-port` should be specified)
+Both target database and the server port number should be specified (e.g., when testing MySQL or reproducing a bug in MySQL, `--mysql-db` and `--mysql-port` should be specified).

 The options `--reproduce-sql`, `--reproduce-tid`, and `--reproduce-usage` should be specified when TxCheck try to reproduce a bug.
 The files used are the files stored in the directory `found_bugs`.
 The option `--min` can work only when the options `--reproduce-sql`, `--reproduce-tid`, and `--reproduce-usage` are specified.